ravi-hash/Android-Application/README.md

 # Android-Application

-* Dataset file contains.
+* This Application provide some improvement features.

-   * URL: contains the URL of the restaurant on the zomato website
+   * You can get details of your land easily.

     * address=contains the address of the restaurant in Bengaluru

-name: contains the name of the restaurant
+     * name: contains the name of the restaurant